 Among the most crucial outcomes of the advancement of information technology is most likely electronic commerce over the Internet, a new means of conducting business.
 Even though just a couple of years old, it might radically alter economic activities and the social environment.
-It also impacts these big businesses as communications, finance and retail commerce and may expand to areas like education and health services.
+It also impacts these big businesses as communications, finance, and retail commerce and may expand to areas like education and health services.
 It suggests the smooth application of information and communication technology along the whole value chain of a business that’s conducted electronically.

-1. Business Models, Commerce and Market Structure
+1. Business Models, Commerce, and Market Structure

 1 significant way in which information technology is impacting work is by lessening the significance of space.
-For example, some software companies have discovered they can conquer the tight neighbourhood marketplace for software engineers by sending jobs to India or other countries where the salaries are much lower.
+For example, some software companies have discovered they can conquer the tight neighborhood marketplace for software engineers by sending jobs to India or other countries where the salaries are much lower.
 Additional such arrangements can make the most of the time differences so that crucial jobs can be worked on almost round the clock.

-Businesses can outsource their production to other countries and rely on telecommunications to maintain marketing, R&D, and supply groups in touch with all the production groups.
-Hence the technology can allow a finer division of labour among nations, which subsequently impacts the relative demand for a variety of skills in every single nation.
+Businesses can outsource their production to other countries and rely on telecommunications to maintain a marketing, R&D, and supply groups in touch with all the production groups.
+Hence the technology can allow a finer division of labor among nations, which subsequently impacts the relative demand for a variety of skills in every single nation.
 The technology enables various kinds of employment and works to be decoupled from one another.
-Businesses have greater liberty to find their economical activities, producing greater competition among areas in infrastructure, labour, capital, and other source markets.
+Businesses have greater liberty to find their economical activities, producing greater competition among areas in infrastructure, labor, capital, and other source markets.